JiscCTI/misp-docker/pages/dev/misp-workers.md

 ## Build

-The images starts from the `php:8.3-cli` and imports MISP from the `jisccti/misp-web` image for the MISP version being built.
+The image starts from the `php:8.3-cli` and imports MISP from the `jisccti/misp-web` image for the MISP version being built.

 The image also installs Supervisor for managing the workers.